How to Use This Price Tracker

-“Like all risk assets, crypto prices this year have been disproportionately driven by the war in Ukraine, inflation, and the outlook on Fed Policy (particularly the taper schedule),” says Ben McMillan, CIO at IDX Digital Assets, a digital asset management firm.
+“Like all risk assets, crypto prices this year have been disproportionately driven by the war in Ukraine, inflation, and the outlook on Fed policy,” says Ben McMillan, CIO at IDX Digital Assets, a digital asset management firm.
 “So while we’re seeing crypto prices at relatively attractive prices on a longer-term outlook, there could still be considerable downside in the near-term.”

 Here’s how ethereum’s current price compares to its daily high point over the last few months:

 |One Week Ago (January 21)||One Month Ago (December 29)||3 Months Ago (October 30)|

 Ethereum still had a relatively strong close to 2021.
 The token set a new all-time high when it went over $4,850 on Nov.
 10, and it carried that strength into December before falling back by the end of the month.
 Even with the late slump, ethereum closed the year way over where it was at the start: In January 2021, ethereum’s price was just a little over $1,000.

 Ethereum Predictions and the Future of Crypto